Skip to content

 The @dependentKeyCompat decorator was used to support the @intl and @t macros.
 Now that these macros are gone, so is @dependentKeyCompat.

-This change should fix the error You attempted to update _locale [...] in the same computation. that you might have seen in ember-intl@v6.
+This change should fix the error You attempted to update _locale [...] in the same computation. that you would have seen in v6.

 This change may be breaking if you have a computed property that lists intl.locale or intl.primaryLocale as a dependent key.
-You may try to glimmerize the classic component (recommended) or move the logic inside the computed property "outside."
+Consider removing the computed property (recommended) or moving the business logic in the computed property to a utility.

 ts